Academic Staff Higher Degree by Research Workload Support Scheme Guidelines

 The staff member must meet all the entry requirements for admission into an appropriate HDR program prior to seeking assistance under this Scheme.

-Members of staff seeking approval for support under this Scheme should, in the first instance, initiate a discussion with their Head of School / Director or Faculty Executive Dean to ensure that they are able to clearly identify and align with areas of strategic importance for CSU research under the Research Narrative.
+Members of staff seeking approval for support under this Scheme should, in the first instance, initiate a discussion with their Head of School / Director or Faculty Executive Dean to ensure that they are able to clearly identify and align with areas of strategic importance for Charles Sturt research under the Research Narrative/Strategy.

 a) academic record;